 At Robin Pope Safaris we are strong advocates of self-sufficiency.
 We therefore offer all staff a fair and competitive wage and assist employees in opening bank accounts to set aside part of their salary as savings and to take out health insurance.
 People with bank accounts get paid a little earlier to provide a soft incentive to encourage this.

-All of our staff receive a housing allowance in addition to their salary, are provided with meals, and receive a funeral allowance when there is a death in their family.
+All of our staff receive either a housing allowance in addition to their salary or are offered housing, are provided with meals, and receive a funeral allowance when there is a death in their family.

 We have a number of training mechanisms in place for our staff and have a policy of in-house development and promotion from bottom to top.

-We always reward good work and encourage our staff to further their education - both through our in-house training courses and externally.
+We always reward good work and encourage our staff to further their education – both through our in-house training courses and externally.
 We sponsor those local employees that show high commitment and potential to develop themselves to senior management level through University and College courses.
-Our Operations Manager (Keyala Phiri) in Zambia is currently being sponsored to undertake an International MBA at the University of Kent in the UK.
+Our Operations Manager (Keyala Phiri) in Zambia has been sponsored to undertake an International MBA at the University of Kent in the UK.

 For more information about the responsible tourism efforts we partner with, please visit these other websites.